 A feature capability indicator for the global tree will be registered by the IANA after review by a designated expert.
-That review will serve to ensure that the feature capability indicator meets the technical requirements of this specification.
+That review will serve to ensure that the definition of the feature capability indicator meets the technical requirements of this specification.

 A feature capability indicator in the global tree will be distinguished by the leading facet "g.".
-An organization can propose either a designation indicative of the feature, (e.g., "g.blinktags") or a faceted designation including the organization name (e.g., "g.organization.blinktags").
+An organization can propose either a designation indicative of the feature, (e.g., "g.blinktags") or a faceted designation including the organization name (e.g.,

+"g.organization.blinktags").

-When a feature capability indicator is registered in the global tree, it needs to meet the "Expert Review" policies defined in RFC 5226 [RFC5226].
+When a feature capability indicator is registered in the global tree, it needs to meet the "Specification Required" policies defined in RFC 5226 [RFC5226].
 A designated area expert will review the proposed feature capability indicator, and consult with members of related mailing lists.
-This policy overrides the policy defined for registering new header field parameters.